 The application for the 2016 Travel and Study Grant Program is now closed.
-Guidelines for the 2017 Travel and Study Grant Program will be posted summer 2016.
+Guidelines for the 2017 Travel and Study Grant Program will be posted September 7, 2016.

-Minnesota-based executive and program administrators working for not-for-profit arts organizations in dance; film, video, and digital production; and literature are also eligible to apply (New York City-based executives and administrators do not qualify).
+Minnesota-based executive and program administrators working for not-for-profit arts organizations in music; theater; and visual arts are also eligible to apply (New York City-based executives and administrators do not qualify).
 The program supports such activities as research leading to the creation of new work, the development of collaborations, participation in specific training programs, time for reflection and individualized study, investigating artistic work outside of Minnesota or New York City, and dialogue on aesthetic issues.
 This program does not support the production of new work or the acquisition of teaching credentials.

 Only online applications submitted through the Foundation's website will be accepted.
 Paper submissions will no longer be accepted.
 Email and faxed applications are NOT accepted.
 Please call the Foundation office if you need technical assistance completing the online application.

 To apply online, setup an online account with a login and password, fill out the application form and provide the required attachments, then submit.
 To login or create a user loginclick here.
 Applicants will receive email notification that the application was received.

 The Foundation currently is not accepting new applications for the General Program.
 Unless you are a current grantee requesting continued support for a program or project, please do not start an application.
 Contact The Foundation with questions.